statisticsnorway/bip-initializer/README.md

 It is recommended to run black automatically every time you change files.
 This is supported by use of the [pre-commit](https://pre-commit.com/) tool.
 To set it up, just run `pre-commit install` the first time you set up the project.

+### Make a new release

+Update the release number following [semantic versioning](https://semver.org/).
+It needs to be updated and kept synchronised in `app/__init__.py` and in `pyproject.toml`, change these both in a single commit.
+Make a PR containing the commit.
+Once the PR is merged, use the [Github release process](https://github.com/statisticsnorway/bip-initializer/releases/new) to release with the same version number.

 ## Run locally

 ### Run natively